metasfresh/metasfresh-documentation/_webui_collection/EN/Automatic_group_discounts.md

 If you want to give further discounts on a group discount that always consider the previously calculated discount total, simply proceed as follows:

 1. Select an order line from the compensation group in question.
 1. [Start the action](StartAction) "Add group compensation line".
-A new window opens up.
+An overlay window opens up.
-1. Select a **Product**, e.g. *Discount*.
+1. Select a **Product**, e.g., *Discount*.
  >**Note:** You can select any other product from the list in the product field, provided that it is ***not stocked*** and linked to the very ***same price list*** as in the sales order. <br> [Follow these instructions](Product_for_group_discount) to configure such a "discount product".

-1. Click "Start" to close the window and add another group discount line to the list.
+1. Click "Start" to close the overlay window and add another group discount line to the list.
 1. Double-click the field **Compensation percentage** of this discount line and enter a percentage there.
 1. Hit `↵ Enter` to apply.